 - Line a greased 15-in. x 10-in. x 1-in. baking pan with waxed paper; grease the paper.
 In a large bowl, cream butter and sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
 Beat in vanilla.
 Combine flour and cocoa; gradually beat into the creamed mixture.
 Transfer to prepared pan.

 - Bake at 350° for 20-25 minutes or until a toothpick inserted near the center comes out clean.
 Cool for 5 minutes before inverting onto a wire rack to cool completely.
 Carefully remove waxed paper.

-- For glaze, stir water and gelatin until dissolved.
+- For glaze, stir water and gelatin until gelatin is dissolved.
 Stir in jam.
 Brush evenly over bottom of cake.
 Trim edges; cut cake widthwise into thirds.

 - For topping, in a microwave, melt chips; stir until smooth.
 Fold in half of the whipped topping until blended; fold in remaining whipped topping (mixture will be thick).

 - Place one cake layer on a serving platter; spread with 3/4 cup topping.
 Repeat layers; top with remaining cake.
 Frost and decorate with raspberries and remaining topping.
 Yield: 12 servings.

 Originally published as Raspberry Chocolate Torte in Taste of Home December/January 2010, p45

 Sweet White Wine

 Enjoy this recipe with a sweet white wine such as Moscato or a sweet Riesling.